Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 2) Increasing resistance to change

-Many companies enter a period of bureaucratic constraints and rigidity where their departments grow comfortable within established processes and stop exploring growth opportunities.
+Many companies enter a period of bureaucratic constraints and rigidity where their departments grow comfortable within established processes and stop exploring potential benefits of digital transformation.
 Failing to notice this pattern would result in a disconnect between the leaders' vision and the departments' perception, leading to employees resisting the change or being unable to adapt to new tools and services.

 The challenges of tomorrow will always be different from the challenges of today.
 A business needs to change and adapt—otherwise, it will collapse.
 This is why it must always be prepared to introduce and implement changes at a very dynamic pace.